-The overwhelming majority of travellers to Africa return home without encountering any of the following problems.
+The overwhelming majority of travelers to Africa return home without encountering any of the following problems.
 That said, be aware of potential issues and keep your wits about you.

 - Research your destination carefully and make note of any potential trouble spots in advance.

-- Don't make yourself a target.
+- Always be discreet with your possessions.
 Carry as little as possible and don't wear jewellery or watches.
 Keep the bulk of your cash hidden under loose-fitting clothing.

 - Don't walk city streets after dark.
 Take a taxi.

 - Walk purposefully and confidently.
-Never look like you are lost (even if you are!).
+Never make it obvious you are lost (even if you are!).

-Most Africans are decent, hard-working people who want from you only respect and the chance to make an honest living; given the extreme poverty levels, robbery rates are incredibly low.
+Most Africans are decent, hard-working people who only want respect from visitors and the chance to make an honest living; even with the extreme poverty levels in some African countries, robbery rates are incredibly low.
 Even so, you need to be alert on the streets of some cities.
-Nairobi (Kenya) is often called 'Nairobbery', Lagos (Nigeria) is not for the faint-hearted, while Dakar (Senegal), Abidjan (Côte d'Ivoire) and parts of Johannesburg (South Africa) all have edgy reputations.
+Nairobi (Kenya), Lagos (Nigeria), Dakar (Senegal), Abidjan (Côte d'Ivoire) and Johannesburg (South Africa) all have edgy reputations.
 Snatch-theft and pickpocketing are the most common crimes, but violent muggings can occur, so it pays to heed local warnings.

 The main annoyance you'll come across in Africa is the various hustlers, touts, con men and scam merchants who always see tourists as easy prey.
-Although these guys are not necessarily dangerous, some awareness and suitable precautions are advisable, and should help you deal with them without getting stung.
+Although these guys are not necessarily dangerous, or unique to Africa, some awareness and suitable precautions are advisable, and should help you deal with them without getting stung.

 You buy CDs from the market, but back at the hotel you open the box and it's got a blank CD inside, or music by a different artist.
 The solution: always listen to the CD first.

 You give your address to a local kid who says he wants to write.
 He asks for your phone number too, and you think 'no harm in that'.
 Until the folks back home start getting collect calls in the middle of the night.
-And when it's the kid's big brother making false ransom demands to your worried ma and pa, things can get serious.
+And when those collect calls and voicemails asking them to call back over an emergency rack up hundreds of pounds in charges, things can get serious.
 Stick to addresses, and even then be circumspect.